fhlyhv/BISN/README.md

-In addition to the sparse K matrix, there are other output parameters, including the estimated mean and variance of the elements in the precision matrix before sparsifying K, the imputed missing data.
-Please refer to the function BISN_integrated.m for more details.
+In addition to the sparse K matrix, there are other output parameters, including the estimated mean and variance of the elements in the precision matrix before sparsifying K. Please refer to the function BISN_integrated.m for more details.

 An example of testing BISN_integrated on synthetic data w/o missing data